 The theme this year is Dusk, that time between day and night when everything changes.

-It lasts roughly 45 minutes and the idea is to have multiple sites across the UK all reading/singing different material (chosen by us, read by actors/ sung by musicians) in several locations, starting as far North East as we can get and ending as far South West as possible, taking in key spots in between.
+We will have multiple sites across the UK all reading/singing different material (chosen by us, read by actors/ sung by musicians) in twelve locations, starting In Aberdeen and ending In Redruth, taking in key spots in between.